Business affects all of us. Every time we buy a good or a service we interact with the business environment.

 Every time we choose a certain new pair of shoes over another pair we make choices that, for the companies involved, mean the difference between success and failure.
 So how do these businesses work?
 How are they organised?
 What do they do to make sure we buy their products?
 And what are the factors that affect them?

 Drawing on real life examples at all times, we learn about how businesses operate.
 We examine the marketing, financial, human resource and operations management functions that make up a business.
-Establish what each function is trying to achieve, and how it fits alongside the other departments to contribute to the success of the company.
+We establish what each function is trying to achieve, and how it fits alongside the other departments to contribute to the success of the company.

 The result is practical as well as theoretical knowledge about the roles people perform at work and about what might make the difference between profit and bankruptcy for a business.
 We develop a deeper understanding about what we see all around us as consumers.